urbit/urbit.org/content/grants/port-maintenance.md

 - Ability to follow the current design of Port and make new features feel seamless

-Time Commitment
+## Time Commitment

-- at least 10 hours/week
+- At least 10 hours/week

 - 2-3 months minimum

-- weekly check-in meeting with ~nocsyx-lassul
+- Weekly check-in meeting with ~nocsyx-lassul

-Compensation
+## Compensation

 - $4000 in WSTR per month initially (assuming ~10 hours/week part-time)

-- more WSTR can be negotiated if the developer has greater availability and can commit more time
+- More WSTR can be negotiated if the developer has greater availability and can commit more time